inaimathi/langnostic/resources/posts/poking-at-erlang.md

 It's been a while since I touched it, so I figured I'd download the Erlang reference and language implementation and play around with it.
-This is also the first time I've played with it while being an admitted Emacs user though[^emas-first-impressions].
+This is also the first time I've played with it while being an admitted Emacs user though[^emacs-first-impressions].

 [^emacs-first-impressions]: If you go far enough back in the my blog archive, you'll note that my initial reaction to Emacs was something along the lines of "My eyes!
 The goggles do NOTHING!" [runs away].
 And actually, you can't even do that.
 Because this blog has a longer history than is apparent from the archive section.
 It's just that some of it was bloody fucking awful even by my standards, so it was cut out entirely.